A women with their two child watching cartoons in the laptop

 7. Be An Emotional Coach

 Keep working on these communication skills.
-It can be hard at first.
-But like all skills, practice helps.
-When you slip up, repair it with your child and start afresh.
+It can be challenging at first, but practice will help.
+When you slip up, take the opportunity to repair the situation with your child and start afresh.

 Written By: Henal Banwat